 Foodbank on-site pantry!

 Mid-Ohio Foodbank launched the Kroger Community Pantry in January 2012.
 The pantry is located at the Foodbank’s 3960 Brookham Drive location in Grove City.
 For more information, call 614.317.9487.
 For directions, click here.

-The pantry follows the same State of Ohio guidelines that the Foodbank’s other partner agencies use and offers a full mix of non-perishable products, frozen meats, dairy products, fresh produce and an assortment of breads and desserts..
+The pantry follows the same State of Ohio guidelines that the Foodbank’s other partner agencies use and offers a mix of non-perishable products, frozen meats, dairy products, fresh produce and an assortment of breads..